Albert of Vercelli: Life

 Born at Castel Gualtieri, Italy, he was educated in theology and law.
 He entered the Canons Regular of the Holy Cross at Mortara and was elected prior in 1180.

 He became Bishop of Bobbio in 1184, and a year later was appointed Bishop of Vercelli.
-He served the Papacy as a mediator and diplomat between Pope Clement III and Holy Roman Emperor Frederick Barbarossa.
-He served as papal legate in 1199 and helped end the war between Parma and Piacenza.
+He served the papacy as a mediator and diplomat between Pope Clement III and Holy Roman Emperor Frederick Barbarossa.
+Albert served as papal legate in 1199 and helped end the war between Parma and Piacenza.

 In 1205 he was made Patriarch of Jerusalem by Pope Innocent III, whom he also served as papal legate in the Holy Land.
-As patriarch, he helped found the Carmelite Order around 1209, in particular by his composition of what came to be called the Carmelite Rule of St. Albert.
+As patriarch, Albert helped found the Carmelites around 1209, in particular by his composition of what came to be called the Carmelite Rule of St. Albert.
 This order was based on Mount Carmel, across the Bay of Haifa from Acre where he resided as patriarch.

 Additionally, he mediated disputes between the Kingdom of Jerusalem and the Kingdom of Cyprus and between the Knights Templar and the Armenian Kingdom of Cilicia.
 In 1214 he had been invited to the Fourth Lateran Council, but the Master of the Hospital of the Holy Spirit, whom he had rebuked and deposed for immorality, stabbed him to death on 14 September while taking part in a procession on the Feast of the Exaltation of the Holy Cross.
 He was succeeded by Raoul of Merencourt.